pancake-taicho/study-repo/100-days-of-code/r1-log.md

 **Today's Progress**: Continued working through the Bootstrap portion of the Web Developer Bootcamp on Udemy.
 Working on grids.

 **Thoughts:** I had all day off today, but I put the coding stuff off the very end of the day.

+### Day 22: June 24, 2019, Monday

+**Today's Progress**: A lot of issues today, mainly with icons not showing up and then suddenly deciding to show up (???), but I finished a bootstrap image gallery tutorial and grew a little.
+Also, learned that spaces in filenames are a no-no.

+**Thoughts:** Time flies when you're struggling.